NelsonPython/CTF-misc/OtterCTF_vol3.md

 The clipboard plugin has not been ported to Volatility 3.

-TODO:  Find another solution
+### TODO:  Find another solution

 ## QUESTION 7 - Hide and Seek
 Rick's PC memory dump contains malware.
 Find the name of the malware including the extension.

 The pstree command lists the processes.
 There are quite a few, so I listed them to a text file that I can open in a text editor.

 ```
 $ python3 vol.py -f /home/kali/13_memory/OtterCTF.vmem windows.pstree.PsTree > exp_pstree.txt
 ```

-Review of the processes indicates there are some interesting possibilities:
+I reviewed the processes and found some interesting possibilities:

 ```
 * 3820	2728	Rick And Morty	0xfa801b486b30	4	185	1	True	2018-08-04 19:32:55.000000 	N/A	\Device\HarddiskVolume1\Torrents\Rick And Morty season 1 download.exe	"C:\Torrents\Rick And Morty season 1 download.exe" 	C:\Torrents\Rick And Morty season 1 download.exe